genome21/gcloud-commander/README.md

 ## ✨ Key Features

--   **Interactive UI for Shell Scripts**: Run your `gcloud` or any bash scripts from a clean, professional web interface.
+-   **Interactive UI for GCloud Workflows**: Run your `gcloud` workflows from a clean, professional web interface.
 -   **Step-by-Step Execution**: Visualize script execution in real-time, with each logical step clearly displayed and its status tracked.
 -   **Intelligent Parameter Detection**: Automatically discovers parameters in your scripts.
 It generates user-friendly input fields from both `read -p` declarations and flags (e.g., `--zone`) found directly in `gcloud` commands.
 -   **Contextual Resource Lookups**: Eliminates guesswork by allowing users to fetch and select live project resources—like VPC networks, subnets, zones, and available VM machine types—directly from the UI.